irods/irods_docs/docs/system_overview/genquery.md

  - no-distinct: Instructs GenQuery to return all results, even repeating identical results where applicable.
  - uppercase: When specified, all VALUEs should be supplied in UPPERCASE and the query will be made case-insensitive.

+### Collation Order

-It should finally be noted, with regard to the case-sensitive query defaults, that one cannot always rely on an assumed collation order (i.e. the result of comparing mixed-case string arguments) to be followed.
+It should be noted, with regard to the case-sensitive query defaults, that one cannot always rely on an assumed collation order (i.e. the result of comparing mixed-case string arguments) to be followed.
 Because GenQuery passes operators such as <, =, >, BETWEEN, and ORDER directly to the backing database, such assumptions are inherently non-portable.
 Consider the following query, when run in the context of three data objects named `a`, `A`, and `a_`: